How to Create Your First Dungeons & Dragons Character With D&D Beyond

 Time to Adventure!

-You did it, you made your first character on D&D Beyond!
-If you prefer to have a hard copy of your character sheet, you can export it as a PDF from the What's Next page in the character builder.
-But D&D Beyond's digital character sheet is a convenient way for play.
+You did it.
+You made your first character on D&D Beyond!
+If you prefer to have a hard copy of your character sheet, you can export it as a PDF from the What's Next page in the Character Builder.
+But D&D Beyond's digital character sheet is a convenient way to play.
 You can roll dice from your browser, customize your character sheet, and even add containers to organize your loot.

 D&D 101: A Simple Breakdown of the Classes